Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Introduction

 To address these challenges, parallel efforts have emerged to develop culturally aligned language models \cite{wang2023aligning} and to enable their efficient deployment in low-compute environments \cite{hu2022lora}.
-At the same time, new culturally relevant datasets, targeted benchmarks, and evaluation protocols are beginning to operationalize the measurement of everyday cultural knowledge \cite{myung2024blend,NEURIPS2024_77f089cd,mousi-etal-2025-aradice,alam2025nativqaframeworkenablingllms}.
+At the same time, new culturally relevant datasets, targeted benchmarks, and evaluation protocols are beginning to operationalize the measurement of everyday cultural knowledge \cite{myung2024blend,NEURIPS2024_77f089cd,mousi-etal-2025-aradice,alam2025nativqaframeworkenablingllms,alam2025everydaymmqa}.
 Collectively, these trends demonstrate the need for new resources, evaluations, and models that are grounded in underrepresented dialectal varieties and culturally contextualized content.

 To shade a light on the challenges, we introduce a comprehensive method for developing a new resource for under-representative language verities.
-Starting from an existing MSA MCQ dataset \cite{alwajih2025palmx}, we perform the following steps: \textit{(i)} translate the questions into several Arabic dialects and English, \textit{(ii)} convert the MCQs into open-ended questions (OEQ) that require free-form answers, (iii) evaluate a range of zero-shot and fine-tuned LLMs on the resulting benchmark, and (iv) create and fine-tune models on chain-of-thought (CoT) annotations to encourage explicit reasoning for OEQ.
+Starting from an existing MSA MCQ dataset \cite{alwajih2025palmx}, we perform the following steps: \textit{(i)} translate the questions into several Arabic dialects and English, which were then manually post-edited \textit{(ii)} convert the MCQs into OEQ that require free-form answers, \textit{(iii)} evaluate a range of zero-shot and fine-tuned LLMs on the resulting benchmark, and \textit{(iv)} create and fine-tune models on chain-of-thought (CoT) annotations to encourage explicit reasoning for OEQ.
 An example of MCQ, OEQ with CoT is shown in Figure \ref{fig:palmx_example}.